 Solar panels are among the best home upgrades available — they increase property value while reducing electric bills.
-The cost of installing solar panels depends on several factors, but a U.S. homeowner can expect to pay around $3 per watt of capacity.
-For example: a five-thousand watt (5kW) would cost about $15,000.
-This isn’t too expensive when you think of all the benefits, including how the advantages of solar energy can help combat global warming.
+The cost of installing solar panels depends on many factors, but a U.S. homeowner can expect to pay around $3 per watt of capacity.
+For example, a 5000-watt solar power system would cost about $15,000.
+This isn’t too expensive when you take into consideration all of the financial benefits, not to mention helping to combat global warming.

 Solar energy systems experience economies of scale.
 This means a large installation will tend to have a lower cost per watt, even when the total cost increases.
 Medium-sized businesses may reach solar system costs below $2 per watt, which is lower than the residential installed cost.
 In large facilities, solar energy can achieve an installed system cost below $1 per watt.